smotti/cfengine-vacana/README.md

 # Description

-A CFEngine framework that come with a comprehensive set of predefined methods and integrated reporting (central reporting).
+A lightweight set of CFEngine masterfiles with the vacana library, which provides logging and a comprehensive set of predefined bundles for the most common administrativ tasks.

-It also come with a web frontend to list available hosts, inventories and promise outcomes.
+Also note that this library is focused on the latest CFEngine Community version (currently 3.6.5).

+This library can be used with the vacana dashboard.

 ---